dmbarbour/wikilon/docs/AwelonLang.md

 ## High Performance Computing

-High Performance Computing (HPC) is essential for many problem domains: machine learning, graphics processing, scientific computing, and so on.
-Minimally, we must effectively utilize GPGPU and cloud computing resources.
+*High Performance Computing* (HPC) requires taking advantage of GPGPU and cloud computation resources.
+This is important for a variety of problem domains - machine learning, image recognition, graphics processing, physics simulations, scientific computing, and so on.

+For Awelon, we approach HPC via *Acceleration*.
+This constrains us to purely functional computations - deterministic, confined, and independent of physical configuration.
+Although this may hinder some use cases, it does reduce setup overheads and ensure the computations are repeatable, cacheable, sharable, and verifiable.

+### Accelerated Vector Processing

+To utilize GPGPU hardware from Awelon, we can model an abstract remote processor specialized for structured binaries.
+For example, we might push two binaries representing floating point matrices, ask the processor to multiply them, then request the result as another binary.

+In Awelon, we could model this remote processor as a functional object.
+See *Object Oriented Awelon* for more on this.
+Importantly, we can accelerate an object if we're careful to ensure the same, accelerated handler function is used for every request and the internal object state is not exposed.
+Pseudocode:

+        type Object = Request -> (Object * Response)

+        process :: State -> Request -> (Object * Response)
+        process st req =
+            let (st',resp) = ... a pure computation ...
+            ((process st'), resp)

+Here, `process` would be accelerated, and the `State` type is hidden within the object, allowing an accelerator to compute an alternative internal state, so long as observable behavior is equivalent.

+So, we accelerate an object whose requests are easy to implement efficiently on GPGPU hardware.
+Most of the design work, ultimately, is developing this set of requests.
+One important form of request is to push 'code' to be invoked later.
+This would allow compilation of abstract machine code before we invoke it, and would allow multiple invocations to be performed more efficiently than would sending the code each time.

+*Aside:* We can extend our processor to a network of communicating processors with streaming binaries, using a model like *Kahn Process Networks* to preserve observable determinism.
+This would allow partitioning a computation across multiple GPGPUs.
+We might also benefit from an abstract processor for low-level bit-banging.

 ### Kahn Process Networks

 [Kahn Process Networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks) model deterministic, distributed computation.
 KPNs are excellent for event stream processing, task parallelism, and cloud computing.
-KPNs are monotonic and incremental, allowing us to process intermediate outputs and provide further inputs without waiting for evaluation to complete.
-Critically for *Acceleration*, observable KPN behavior is independent of a process scheduler.
-Thus, our reference evaluator can implement a naive synchronous schedule, while the accelerated version can utilize buffers and arrival-order non-determinism to maximize parallel computation.
-KPNs offer a tremendous boost in expressiveness relative to `(par)` annotations.

-I propose we model KPNs monadically.
-A monadic API sketch:
+KPNs are monotonic, so it's feasible to interactively add input and extract output while the computation is ongoing in the background.
+A KPN process could be developed against a monadic API:

-        read : Port a -> KPN a
+        read : Port -> KPN Msg
-        write : Port a -> a -> KPN ()
+        write : Port -> Msg -> KPN ()
-        wire : Port a -> Port b -> (a -> b) -> KPN ()
+        wire : Port -> Port -> (Msg -> Msg) -> KPN ()
         fork : ProcName -> KPN () -> KPN ()
-        type Port a = Outer PortName | Inner (ProcName * PortName)
+        type Port = Outer PortName | Inner (ProcName * PortName)

-This API uses second-class port and process names, perhaps numbers or strings.
-The second-class nature of these identifiers is essential, allowing us to make strong guarantees about connectivity and wiring.
-Read and write ports with the same name are distinct: a process cannot read its own writes (unless the loop is externally wired).
-A process may interact only with its external ports or those of its immediate children.
-Reads will wait for input.
-After we wire a read port to a write port, they are no longer accessible for explicit reads or writes.
-We might extend this API with a few extra features like bounded buffers and port duplication.

-Unfortunately, this API is difficult to statically type check.
-There is no strong relationship between port names and message types.
-We would need some very fancy types to analyze a KPN for correctness.
-Fortunately, we can *Accelerate* this API even with dynamic typing.

-The reference implementation could use simple list-based queues and evaluate forked processes and wiring one small step at a time.
-The accelerated version, in contrast, may feature efficient queues with in-place mutation, a distinct thread per process, and wiring that bypasses intermediate processes.
-With a suitable runtime configuration, distributed computation is also feasible.

-### Accelerated Vector Processing

-High performance vector and matrix processing is essential for a variety of problem domains, such as machine learning, image recognition, graphics processing, physics simulations, and scientific computing.
-Today, we have hardware acceleration for this via GPGPU or CPU SIMD extensions.

-To utilize this hardware from Awelon, I propose we model monadic communications with an abstract processor specialized for structured binaries.
-For example, we might push two binaries to the processor, treat them as a matrices of floating point numbers, perform a matrix-multiply, then extract a binary result back into the Awelon layer.
-(Limiting IO to binaries greatly simplifies the API.)
-Of course, we might perform more sophisticated computations in practice.
-We can develop a suitable processor model with guidance from Khronos Group's OpenCL or Haskell's 'accelerate' package.

-Critically, we can push code to our processor *before* we invoke it.
-This introduces an opportunity for our accelerator to compile the abstract code to something hardware specific.
-With partial evaluation, we can also cache the abstract processor state and thus avoid recompiling.
-Thus, acceleration of an abstract processor enables us effectively embed assembly or GPGPU code - modulo constraints of confinement and determinism.

-*Aside:* We can extend this to a network of vector processors, with binary streaming between them.
-We'd need to preserve observable determinism and control memory, perhaps taking inspiration from bounded-buffer KPNs.
+The second-class names for ports and child processes enable us to control connectivity, which .
+We can fork child processes and declaratively wire inputs to outputs.
+The process may imperatively read input ports and write output ports that haven't been wired.
+In classic KPNs, read is the only synchronous operation: it waits for data if none is available.
+We could further extend this API with bounded write buffers (so writes can wait), logical time (so reads can time out), and logical copy and drop of ports (for performance).

+For evaluation, we define a `runKPN : KPN () -> Object` function, returning an accelerated object (see *Accelerated Vector Processing*).
+Requests to this object would represent as reads and writes to external ports of the given KPN.
+Returning a KPN object allows long-lived, interactive computation with a process running in the background.
+An accelerated implementation could leverage a thread per forked child, shared mutable queues for wires, and distributed processing assuming the runtime is configured for it.

+Static type safety for a KPN would ideally permit different message types for different ports, and give us a static error if we try to read or write a port after wiring it.
+I doubt we'll solve this using fancy type systems any time soon.
+But it is feasible to develop a dedicated static type analyis and annotations for KPNs.

 ## Bots, Effects, and Applications

 An Awelon bot process is a deterministic transaction, repeated indefinitely.

-Process coordination is implicit.
-Deterministic repetition of a read-only or failed transaction is obviously unproductive.
+Process coordination is implicit: Deterministic repetition of a read-only or failed transaction is obviously unproductive.
 Thus, we can improve system efficiency by waiting for a change among the observed variables.
 For example, a stream processing bot might voluntarily abort if an input queue is empty or output queue is full.
 Compared to locks and signals, this provides a robust means to wait for arbitrary conditions, and makes it relatively easy to preserve system consistency.

 Preliminary API in pseudo-Haskell: